How to Keep Fit in your Retirement

 If you don’t fancy swimming lengths, then water aerobics could be a good alternative.
 Many public leisure facilities offer classes specifically designed for retirees and, as well as burning up to 300 calories per session, these water workouts provide a great social atmosphere.

-A recent report from The Guardian revealed that cycling also helps to slow down the loss of muscle mass, stabilise cholesterol levels and improve immunity.
+The Guardian revealed that cycling also helps to slow down the loss of muscle mass, stabilise cholesterol levels and improve immunity.

 A gym can be a great place to build muscle, take part in cardiovascular activity away from the cold and rain, or make new friends at an exercise class.
 You’ll find specialist keep fit classes for over 60s, too.
 So you don’t need to worry about being pushed too hard.